arjan/decorator/README.md

 end
 ```

-Note that `print()` here is a function, not a macro!
-The actual macro
-has arity 0, and will be imported in the caller module.
-The decorator
-module's `print()` function gets called when the actual function is
-being defined.

-The arguments to the decorator function are the function's body (the
+The arguments to the decorator function (the `def print(...)`) are the
-AST), as well as a `context` argument which holds information like the
+function's body (the AST), as well as a `context` argument which holds
-function's name, defining module, arity and the arguments AST.
+information like the function's name, defining module, arity and the
+arguments AST.

 ### Compile-time arguments